kristallzero/journal-tgbot/readme.md

 - Move database from json to MongoDB or MySQL

 ## How to run
-1. Create `.env` file and write this the bot token:
+1. Create `.env` file and write there the bot token and a password:
 ```
 BOT_TOKEN={your_bot_token}
+BOT_PASSWORD={your_password}
 ```
-2. Run `npm run start`
+1. Run `npm run start`
+2. Open your bot, write /start and write your password